 2. How does food make you feel?
 How do you wish you felt around food?

 I love food so much!
 Of course every nutritionist feels the same way.
 Food makes me feel amazing.
 Food is empowering, it is healing, it is therapeutic, it connects people.
-It is tasty, it is delicious, & special!
+It is tasty, it is delicious, powerful!
+Food is love.
 It makes me feel all these things, and I wouldn't change that.